Jon has been playing "Eve Online" since 2004 and has written about most aspects of the game.

-The active income sources are usually the fastest sources for ISK on an hourly basis, they however do not earn you a single cent unless you are actively playing the game.
-The active sources are ratting, mission running, incursions, exploring and wormhole plexing.
+Active income sources are usually the fastest to make ISK on an hourly basis.
+They, however, do not earn you a single cent unless you are actively playing the game.
+The active sources are ratting, mission running, incursions, exploring, and wormhole plexing.

 Simply put, ratting is the activity of killing NPC pirates for bounties.
-The profits from ratting in high sec are very limited, in lowsec you can get a little isk and in a good nullsec system you can expect to earn about 15–20 mill an hour.
-In some cases you get lucky and find the very rare officer rats, the loot from those can sometimes sell for over a billion isk.
+The profits from ratting in highsec are very limited.
+In lowsec, you can get a little ISK.
+In a good nullsec system, you can expect to earn about 15–20 million an hour.
+In some cases, you get lucky and find the very rare officer rats, the loot from those can sometimes sell for over a billion ISK.

-You are also expected to have excellent combat skills and the ability to fly a fully T2 fitted battleship at the least, but nowadays those a a dime a dozen.
-However, if you can fly a logistics ship and have the skill at level 5 you have an advantage.
+You are also expected to have excellent combat skills and the ability to fly a fully T2 fitted battleship at the least, but nowadays those are a dime a dozen.
+However, if you can fly a logistics ship and have the skill at Level 5 you have an advantage.

 The best way to get into incursions is probably to find a corporation that specializes in doing incursions, there are channels in-game that try to team up people but it can take time to get into incursion fleets through those in addition to the trust issue.

 The only reasonable way to make money from wormhole plexing is to join a wormhole corporation.
-The sleepers are just to hard to solo efficiently and you run the very real risk of getting killed in the wormhole on your own as it's just like 0.0 space with the added twist of no local chat to warn you of hostiles.
+The sleepers are just too hard to solo efficiently, and you run the very real risk of getting killed in the wormhole on your own as it's just like 0.0 space with the added twist of no local chat to warn you of hostiles.

-There are of course other methods to make money in Eve Online.
+Of course, there are dozens of other methods to make money in Eve Online.
 You can go pirate and demand ransoms or become a bounty hunter and collect bounties on those pirates.
 You can scam your way into ISK or you can steal from your corporation or alliance.
 You can even suicide gank in highsec for profit.
-As a sandbox game there's really no limit on how you play the game.
+As a sandbox game, there's really no limit to how you play the game.

 The method I write of above are the ones I believe are most used in the game and are generally dependable for ISK if done properly.
 So start making some ISK now and enjoy the ride that is Eve Online.